 The fact that house prices are falling is particularly concerning, especially when one considers the fact that UK mortgage rates are still at an all-time low.
-With UK unemployment also at a record low, most experts would predict that the housing market should be boosted in strength with prices steadily on the increase.
+With UK unemployment also at a record low, most experts would predict that the housing market should be boosted in strength, with prices steadily increasing.

-However, this is not the case and this has meant that a large percentage of property investors and homeowners have had to sit back whilst their valued investments have depreciated before their very eyes.
-Again, this is good news for some, and bad news for others.
+However, this is not the case, and this has meant that a large percentage of property investors and homeowners have had to sit back while their valued investments have depreciated before their very eyes.
+Again, this is good news for some and bad news for others.

-Provided the Brexit vote proves to be less of a disaster as initially envisaged, and the next general election ushers in a new term of government that helps the country get back on its feet, house prices could easily start to rise again at accelerated levels, although this could spell the end of the record-low mortgage rates that many investors have been taking advantage of.
+Provided the Brexit vote proves to be less of a disaster than initially envisaged and the next general election ushers in a new term of government that helps the country get back on its feet, house prices could easily start to rise again at accelerated levels, although this could spell the end of the record-low mortgage rates that many investors have been taking advantage of.

 Whatever actually happens next is anybody’s guess, so it stands to reason that it isn’t really in anyone’s best interests to take anything for granted in the UK housing market in the next 12 months, particularly when we consider the previous year’s events.